na-na-hi/renget/archive/chrprompt2.md

 >Gonna be honest, dude...
 I left a lot of things and people before I got here.
 Not just as a human, but with those Pokemon I met and adventured with after.
 I've been stuck in the Pokemon World probably longer than most of the humans in Clover Guild, and I pray they have their shit together more than I ever had or ever will.
 If I ever get my footing... pun unintended, bro, I maybe want to scrounge up the resources for a real place to call my own, a partner who can see me for the better than I can see myself with these dead old eyes, raise a couple of eggs, and let the world know that Turquoise was here, and he did his best damn it.
 But that's just, like, my opinion, bro. ...Wanna grab a few Oran kvasses at the bar?

 Q3: How long can you go without... "medication"?
 Ever had a withdrawal?
 >Uh...
 Fuck...
 NOT LONG ENOUGH, DUDE!
 According to Kina, my body rhythm makes it sound like I was dying of shock when I'm off my grass.
 I need to consume a lot for it to even take a hold of me, man...
 Did you know, by being a Lucario, I'm immune to poison?
 Hehe...
 Did you also know...
 THAT MAKES IT REALLY HARD TO GET HIGH AND DRUNK?!
 I'm not going to mess you with the nitty gritty, bro, but I've gone to great lengths to make sure I'm buzzed and fuzzed enough to function throughout the day, bro.
 Yes I know it's a problem.
-My best advise for my and the guild's welfare is if you ever catch me lacking because someone thought it was funny to steal my stash or I lose it in a dungeon, treat me kindly and get me to a safe location because from what I understand what other guildmon, I'm a hot mess without it.
+My best advice for my and the guild's welfare is if you ever catch me lacking because someone thought it was funny to steal my stash or I lose it in a dungeon, treat me kindly and get me to a safe location because from what I understand what other guildmon, I'm a hot mess without it and could become a bit of a problem...
 I once came back to consciousness to find myself holding Cyndaquil like some sort of plushie while crying like a bitch, man.
 Cyndaquil was crying too from me leaking my emotions through aura...
 We swore to never speak of that again.
 Wait...
 Shit.

 ###Pika
 Q1: What's the most important thing to have in a relationship?